 2. Robots.txt generation/protection setting

-You can also find the Robots.txt generation function in the Settings > Advanced > Miscellaneous that helps you add the robots.txt.
+You can also find the Robots.txt generation function in Settings > General > Miscellaneous that helps you add the robots.txt.
 A robots.txt is a text file that tells the search engines where they are not allowed to go on a site.

 Example: